lisamr/severity_castle_knp/README.md

         -   [x] from IR flights
         -   [ ] MODIS? to fill in missing days?
     -   [ ] Fire direction---heading, backing, flanking informed by aspect, slope, direction of nearest fire progression perimeter
-    -   [ ] Forest structure--density, CHM? where available?
+    -   [ ] Forest structure--density, CHM where available?
     -   forest mortality
         -   [ ] Yan's model--based on 2020 NAIP
         -   [ ] eDart in the meantime--cumulative mortality from 2015-2020?